NorSC/supervisor-search/_supervisors/rafay-ansari.md

 available_phd: true
 email: rafay.ansari@northumbria.ac.uk
 office_hours: |-
-  Available for meeting Thursday  11 00 to 13 00
+  Available for meeting Thursday  11 00 to 13 00 in Room CIS 105
   You can also contact through email to arrange an appointment Email. rafay.ansari@northumbria.ac.uk
 research_group: Cyber Security and Network Systems